wbcmedia/wbcmedia.github.io/draft.md

 **_Barclay One_** : But given the circumstances
 **_Barclay Two_** : But given the circumstances

-- They pass him the file containing the will
+- They take the will from the case and pass it to him
-- Gideon takes a quick look and begins ooh-ing and ahh-ing about the handwriting

 **_Gideon_** : Oh, yeah, that's the stuff, beautiful handwriting... wait... what's that over there?

 - He points offstage
-- Barclay and Barclay both whip binoculars from their briefcases

 **_Barclay One_** : Is it a bird
 **_Barclay Two_** : Is it a bird

+- They shove the case into Gideon's arms and desperately start looking for this "bird"

 **_Gideon_** : Errr, yeah, maybe it's a Lesser-Spotted Wincle-Warbler?